Classic Cols of the Southern Alps

 Introduction

-In contrast to the vibrant city of Nice (where we spend our final night), the mountains to the north are arid and unpopulated.
-It is a rugged landscape of deep gorges, sheer cliffs, oak & pine forests as well as serene Alpine pastures.
-Linking the remote villages is a network of roads that cling to the mountainside, gaining height with tightly stacked hairpins and gravity defying feats of military engineering.
+The mountains where you’ll be riding comprise a rugged landscape of deep gorges, sheer cliffs, oak & pine forests, and serene alpine pastures.
+Linking the remote villages is a network of roads that cling to the mountainside, gaining height with tightly stacked hairpins and gravity-defying feats of military engineering.

-It’s important to us that you book the correct holiday for you so do download and read the Trip Notes for all you need to know about this holiday, a detailed itinerary of each day plus information on food, accommodation & travel.
+It’s important to us that you book the right cycling holiday for you, so do download and read the Trip Notes for all you need to know about this holiday, which gives you a detailed itinerary of each day plus information on food, accommodation & travel.

 For the latest travel advice from the Foreign, Commonwealth & Development Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.